MichalGoly/SpaceShooter/README.md

 ## KNOWN ISSUES
 It is not possible to play the game using the Internet Explorer web browser due to its lack of support for the `currentTime` DOM property.
-Furthermore, this game will not work on mobile devices due to the lack of support for touch events.
+There is also no support for the touch events and canvas does not scale properly on smaller screens, therefore it is not really possible to play the game using mobile devices.

 ## CREDITS